Ed Puskarich: Coach

 In addition to his extensive playing career, Puskarich is a longtime coach.
 In 1993, he became the head coach of the NCAA Division III North Central College soccer team.
-On April 6, 1994, he moved to Aurora University which had just established a women’s soccer program.
+On April 6, 1994, he moved to Aurora University which had just established a women's soccer program.
 In 1996, the university gave him a leave of absence to play for the Dallas Burn.
 He did not return.
 In 1997, he was hired as an assistant coach for the Burn, a position he held until 2000.
 In 1998, he became head coach of the Texas Toros.
 In 2001, he became the head coach of the Texas Spurs, a position he held until 2003.

 Puskarich now owns and manages the TFC Youth soccer club in the Dallas area.

+On August 21, 2023, Puskarich was named head coach of the Dallas Sidekicks in the Major Arena Soccer League.